nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 sudo apt install python3.9
 sudo apt install python3.9-distutils
 ```
 * After installation, multiple python versions can be used.
-For example `python3.9 --version` command will use python 3.9 and `python3.7 --version` will
+For example `python3.9 --version` command will use python 3.9 and `python3.7 --version` will use python 3.7

 ## Install WSL in older Windows 10 versions
 * In some older windows 10 versions, WSL installation with `wsl --install` may not be possible.